-Is your one year old fighting sleep suddenly?
-Learn why the 1 year old sleep regression happens, and how you can turn things around.
+Is your toddler fighting sleep suddenly?
+Learn why the 1 year old sleep regression happens and how you can turn things around.

-It’s when your toddler goes from being the perfect sleeper to waking up every night fighting sleep.
+It’s when your 1 year old wakes up every 2 hours when he used to be a perfect sleeper.
 When he won’t go back to sleep unless you give him milk or rock him in your arms.
-Perhaps it’s when you realize a whopping two hours have passed since you put him down… and he’s still awake.
+Or when you realize a whopping two hours have passed since you put him down… and he’s still awake.

 Thankfully, as they say, this too shall pass.
-Still, sometimes you wonder why these sleep problems are even happening, and more important, what you can do about them.
+Still, sometimes you wonder why this is even happening, and more importantly, what you can do about it.

 So, if you feel like this hasn’t passed quickly enough, you’re not stuck.
-When I saw that my child’s sleep patterns took a sudden change at the 1 year mark, I read and researched what I could do to turn things around.
+When I saw that my child’s sleep patterns took a sudden change, I read and researched what I could do to turn things around.

 1. Relying on unsustainable sleeping habits